Webziee/Auto-Legit-Cars/README.md

    - [Conclusion](#conclution)

 ## 3. FEATURES SELECTED AND IMPLEMENTED
-Below is a list of the 5 developer defined innovative features to be included in the 'Legit Auto Cars' application with tick or cross next to each features, indicating whether it is implemented in the applicarion or not:
+Below is a list of the 5 developer defined innovative features to be included in the 'Legit Auto Cars' application with a tick or cross next to each feature, indicating whether it is implemented in the application or not:

 - Advanced Searching ✓
 - Price Comparism Tool ✗